Skew polynomial rings over abelian and idempotent reflexive rings: Abstract

 \section{Abstract}

 Let $R$ be a ring and $\sigma$ an endomorphism of $R$.
-In this note, we study skew polynomial rings and skew power series rings over idempotent reflexive rings and abelian rings.
-Also, we introduce the concept of right (resp., left) $\sigma$-idempotent reflexive rings which generalizes right (resp., left) idempotent reflexive rings and $\sigma$-abelian rings.
-Certain results are obtained as corollaries from our results.
+In this note, we show that skew polynomial rings and skew power series rings over idempotent reflexive rings are idempotent reflexive when $\sigma(Re)\subseteq Re$ for all $e^2=e\in R$.
+In addition, we have the equivalence for $\sigma$-compatible rings.
+It is also proved that, if $R$ satisfies the condition $(\mathcal{C_{\sigma}})$ then skew polynomial rings and skew power series rings over abelian rings are abelian.

 \footnote[0]{\NL 2010 Mathematics Subject Classification.
 16U80, 16S36 \NL Key words and phrases.
 Idempotent reflexive rings, Abelian rings, Skew polynomial rings, Skew power series rings, Ore extensions, $\sigma$-idempotent reflexive rings, $\sigma$-abelian rings}